digedag/cfc_league_fe/README.md

 Austria and Switzerland.

 **Keep update to date**
 It is **not** recommended to use the TER to install this extension, since there are only rare updates into TER.
 You should better install and update from this Github repo.
-There are to ways to do this:
+There are three ways to do this:

 1. Use composer